anima-wg/brski-cloud/anima-brski-cloud.md

     |--------------------->|                          |
 ~~~

-The process starts, in step 1, when the Pledge establishes a Mutual TLS channel with the Cloud Registrar/MASA using artifacts created during the manufacturing process of the Pledge.
+The process starts, in step 1, when the pledge establishes a Mutual TLS channel with the Cloud Registrar/MASA using artifacts created during the manufacturing process of the pledge.
-In step 2, the Pledge sends a voucher request to the Cloud Registrar/MASA, and in the response in step 3, the Pledge receives an {{RFC8366bis}} format voucher from the Cloud Registrar/MASA that includes its assigned EST domain in the est-domain attribute.
+In step 2, the pledge sends a voucher request to the Cloud Registrar/MASA, and in the response in step 3, the pledge receives an {{RFC8366bis}} format voucher from the Cloud Registrar/MASA that includes its assigned EST domain in the est-domain attribute.

 In step 4, the pledge establishes a TLS connection with the EST RA specified in the voucher est-domain attribute.
 The connection may involve crossing the Internet requiring a DNS look up on the provided name.